Celebrating God's Faithfulness for 67 Years !

 We continue to support the “Mt.
 Moriah Baptist Church” in Swaziland, South Africa which

-we have faithfully supported for 39 years.
+we have faithfully supported for 40 plus years.
 We continue to provide financial support to the

 Will Grundy Medical Clinic, Christ Pantry, The Blessing Table, Morning Star Mission,